dnkmmr69420/brew-user/README.md

 ### homebrew can't read working directory
 Workaround: Type `cd /` to change to a workdir that is readable to the brew user.

+### Not compatable with macos

+I don't even have a mac to test this on so if you do, feel free to fork this and make it compatable with macos